 * Denotes Yokohama Independent Trophy competitor.
 Entry list is subject to final FIA confirmation.

 Facts, Stats & Predictions

-With Chevrolet again sweeping to victory in both of the races at the last round in Spain, it would be a brave fan who would suggest that the RML-run Cruzes wouldn’t be featuring at the pointy end of the field this weekend.
+With Chevrolet sweeping to victory in both of the races in Italy a fortnight ago, it would be a brave fan who would suggest that the Cruzes wouldn’t be featuring at the pointy end of the field this weekend.